danileahacker/lahman_baseball_dda9/README.md

+This project was completed in Nashville Software School's Data Analytics Cohort 9 as a group project with Marty Burns & Brian Wilhelm.

 ## Lahman Baseball Database Exercise
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)